Scene-aware Unity Save system

 }

-To rehydrate this data, the singleton inventory slots must be custom coded to pull from their unique property.
-However, to get the inventory bar instantiated, we will need a manager to handle iterating over the individual inventory slots, making sure that there are the correct number of slots instantiated.
+To rehydrate this data, the singleton inventory slots must be custom-coded to pull from their unique property.
+However, to get the inventory bar instantiated, we will need a manager to handle iterating over the individual inventory slots, making sure that there is the correct number of slots instantiated.
 This gets even more complicated if we decide that we want to save other information alongside the inventory slots, for example, custom text input by the player.
 With this approach, we would have to change our saved data model every time any new component is added to the inventory slot.

 A Generic Solution

-With our problem case illustrated, lets think about what we can do to solve the generic case.
+With our problem case illustrated, let's think about what we can do to solve the generic case.
 From the example, we already have two things we want to support: specific "singleton" instances in a scene, and collections of instances nested under specific game objects.
 And, we would like the component which owns data to be context-agnostic.
 We shouldn't make any code changes to a component based on whether it is saved as a singleton instance, or reproduced as part of a collection of instances.
 The approach I went with was splitting the scene up into scopes, and saving the data in each scope separately.

 Scoping